 Books about Empire and Regency Fashion, Specifically…

-A lot of fashion books mention the early part of the 19th century (call it Empire, Regency or Federalist, all are correct), but not very many focus on it exclusively.
+A lot of fashion books mention the early part of the 19th century (call it Empire, Regency or Federalist, see above), but not very many focus on it exclusively.
 These are three of my favorites that do.

 Napoleon & the Empire of Fashion: 1795-1815 by Cristina Barreto (ISBN:978-8857206509) was written to accompany an Italian museum exhibit.
 I confess that I didn’t buy it for the essays… (some of which lose something in translation, I think), I bought it for the beautiful photos of fashion plates and clothing.
 Incredible photos.
 It’s pretty pricy on the secondary market right now, so I’d recommend using your local library.